FloGa/normalized-hasher/README.md

           [default: "\n"]

+      --ignore-whitespaces
+          Ignore all whitespaces

+          This will remove all whitespaces from the input file when generating the hash.

       --no-eof
-          Skip last end-of-line on end-of-file.
+          Skip last end-of-line on end-of-file

           With this flag, no trailing EOL will be appended at the end of the file.